anzelcapparelli/google_books_search/README.md

   ## License

-  This project is licensed under the MIT
+  This project is licensed under MIT licensing.

   ## Questions?